DC-DC converters for laptops 15, 16, 17, 18, 19, 20, 21, 22, 23, 24 volts home

 Battery isolator (or split charge relay) allows an auxiliary battery to be charged by the vehicle's system, yet not participate in engine starting.
 It also prevents the starting battery from being run down by your equipment when the engine is off.

-Click here for DC UPS controllers for cars and busses.
+Click here for DC UPS controllers for cars and buses.

 This is a hybrid device.
-It uses state-of-the art microprocessor solid state control of the charging and isolation functions, but uses a solid contactor relay to control the big currents.
+It uses state-of-the art microprocessor solid state control of the charging and isolation functions, but uses a solid tungsten points contactor relay to control the big currents.

-Seriously, we can design a solid-state battery isolater, but we like the forgiving nature of a big contactor.
+Seriously, we can design a solid-state battery isolator, but we like the forgiving nature of a big contactor.
 If you have a 1500 amp spike, the relay's terminals can probably handle that, whereas MOFETS will simply fail, and when one fails the rest cascade like a waterfall.
 The worst thing that can happen with a contactor is that the relay contacts will weld together if the big over-current happens while the contactor is trying to open.
-This (to us) is a fail-safe condtion, requiring only some banging on the relay to get it working again.
+This almost never happens, but this (to us) is a fail-safe condition, the auxiliary battery will still charge, and to fix it requires only some judicious banging on the relay to get it working again.
 This hybrid system is really the best of both worlds, solid-state control and solid-metal contacts.

-This battery-isolator is used to control battery systems that charge off the vehicle's alternator.
-They won't let the auxiliary batteries be discharged by the vehicle's gadgets or start the car (unless asked to).
+This battery-isolator is used to control extra battery systems that charge off the vehicle's alternator.
+The isolator won't let the auxiliary batteries be discharged by the vehicle's gadgets.
+Neither will he house battery be used to start the car (unless asked to).
 It will allow the extra battery to be charged at whatever rate the alternator can put out, so it needs big enough cables to do that.
 Big lead acid batteries when they are empty can accept 150+ amps, so rate the wires at the maximum current of the alternator (see the Q/A section below).
+It can be used as a trailer battery charging module.

 The features are as follows:

-Third it allows you to run equipment in a trailer or RV without disconnecting the vehicle power bus.
+Third it allows you to run equipment in a trailer or RV from the extra battery without having to remember to disconnect it from the vehicle's power bus.
 While the vehicle's engine is running all equipment is running from the car's power.
 When the engine is turned off the trailer equipment is run from the auxiliary battery

 Sixth, it can be used as a low-voltage cutout to keep the car's battery from being drawn below 12.6 volts.